 This is by far the worst bite found in dogs.
 Basically, one side of the jaw grows at a faster rate than the other side, ultimately causing twisting of the dog's mouth.
 Affected dogs have a really hard time grasping and chewing.
 At times, this malocclusion is temporary, as one side of the mouth goes through a growth spurt, and the other side later catches up.

 Both kittens and puppies are naturally born with a slightly overshot jaw so they're able to effectively nurse.
 Afterward, once weaned and eating solid foods, a growth spurt will adjust the alignment.
 According to Merck Veterinary Manual, problems start when this growth spurt doesn't occur, allowing the milk teeth to erupt, with the upper canines protruding over the lower ones.

 What Causes a Malocclusion?

 Other causes of acquired malocclusions are retained baby teeth in puppies, especially common in toy dogs, and uneven growth of the jaw.
 In some cases, baby teeth may interlock, resulting in uneven growth of the jaw.
 Fortunately, extraction of the interlocking teeth may allow the dog's mouth to grow to its genetic potential.

-Dogs with a slightly less than ideal occlusion, should always be bred with a mate with a far superior occlusion, but any dog with a malocclusion should be removed from the breeding pool since as mentioned, malocclusions are for a good part hereditary.
-The only exception are those breeds for which a malocclusion is a normal and accepted breed trait.
+Dogs with a slightly less than ideal occlusion should always be bred with a mate with a far superior occlusion, but any dog with a malocclusion should be removed from the breeding pool since as mentioned, malocclusions are for a good part hereditary.
+The only exception is those breeds for which a malocclusion is a normal and accepted breed trait.

-A severe overbite making grasping food difficult.
+A severe overbite makes grasping food difficult.

-© 2014 Adrienne Janet Farricelli
+© 2014 Adrienne Farricelli